 We believe that communication between home and school is necessary to guarantee the best possible education for our children.
-We make every effort to inform parents of matters relating to district and school wide policies, procedures and events through this Parent Handbook, the Parent Information Packet at the beginning of the school year, Parent Square messages, Back-to-School Night, Open House and special notices.
+We make every effort to inform parents of matters relating to district and school wide policies, procedures and events through this Parent Handbook, the Parent Information Packet at the beginning of the school year, Back-to-School Night, and Open House and special notices.
+THE BEST AND QUICKEST WAY TO RECEIVE SCHOOL INFORMATIO IS TO ENSURE YOU RECEIVE OUR PARENT SQUARE MESSAGES.